 Make sure to include questions that aren’t easy to Google and require a lot of analytical thinking.
 For example, ask a client to provide a sample everyday scenario that the candidate would have to resolve if accepted for the position.

-5. Level up Your Recruitment Marketing Strategies
+Top 5.
+Level Up Your Recruitment Marketing Strategies

 Cover all marketing avenues to consistently source candidates (even when you’re not actively looking for a specific position):